Create a Campaign Group

 End of Dialing Tab

-If you have a campaign group with more than one contact list, you can use the List Options tab to assign each list a relative weight, which represents the ratio of records that will be retrieved from a contact list for the campaign group.
+If you have a campaign group with more than one contact list, you can use this tab to assign each list a relative weight, which represents the ratio of records that will be retrieved from a contact list for the campaign group.

 To learn how to use this feature, refer to the Assign Weights to Contact Lists page in this manual.

-A Treatment defines what CX Contact should do with a call that does not reach the intended party.
-On the Treatment tab, Treatments are broken down into the following sub-tabs:
+Start of Treatment Tab.
+A treatment defines what CX Contact should do with a call that does not reach the intended party.
+This tab is broken down into the following sub-tabs:

 - Delivery Options - define the circumstances in which the system should connect a call to an agent.